I’m keen to start retirement early. My bucket list is long and I’d like to get a head start. Oh, you too?

-But some folks ain’t gonna feel confident with ANY risk of their money running out before they croak, no matter how small that risk.
+But some folks won’t feel confident with ANY risk of their money running out before they die, no matter how small.

 So, you might think they should just save a bigger nest egg so they can spend less than 4 percent when they retire.
-Maybe they’ll spend 3 percent or 2 percent and “guarantee” their portfolio won’t die before they do.
+Maybe they’ll only need to spend 3 percent or 2 percent to “guarantee” their portfolio won’t die before they do.

-But think about it: inflating your nest egg so you can drop your spend to 3 or 2 percent will take a LOT of effort.
+But inflating your nest egg so you can drop your spend to 3 or 2 percent will take a LOT of effort.